grouparoo/app-example-cloud/README.md

 - Automatically deploys Grouparoo configuration on pushes to `main`
 - Is a [12-factor app](https://12factor.net/) with all configuration stored in the Environment

-You can learn more about how this works by [reading the documentation](https://grouparoo.com/docs/cloud), or take a brief tour by [watching this video](https://www.youtube.com/watch?v=pI9Af4FJ3ws).
+You can learn more about how this works by [reading the documentation](https://grouparoo.com/docs/cloud), or take a brief tour by watching the video below:

 [![Grouparoo Cloud Video](https://img.youtube.com/vi/pI9Af4FJ3ws/0.jpg)](https://www.youtube.com/watch?v=pI9Af4FJ3ws)